 - Freedom from restraints (unless authorized by a physician for limited periods of time)

-- To treatment and medical services without discrimination based on race, color, age, religion, national origin, sex, sexual preference, disability, handicap, diagnosis, ability to pay, or source of payment.
+- To treatment and medical services without discrimination based on sex/gender, race, age, religion, ethnicity, disability, creed, color, national origin, marital status, nationality, atypical hereditary cellular or blood trait, sexual orientation, gender identity or expression, veteran status, diagnosis, in sum or substance 'any other category protected by state or federal law', ability to pay, or source of payment.

 - To exercise all your constitutional, civil, and legal rights.